 Support the local communities and practice responsible tourism

 The aim is to leave as little of a footprint as possible.
 We clean up after ourselves as thoroughly as possible.
-Buying textiles from the locals and bringing small gifts for the families or school you get to visit, is always a great help to these communities.
+Buying textiles from the locals and bringing small gifts for the families or schools you get to visit, is always a great help to these communities.
 It’s also good to choose a tour company that believes in fair treatment and wages for its porters and horsemen.

 Can be combined with both the 2-day short Inca Trail and the 1 Day -Inca Trial.

-It is possible to combine the Lares trek with not only the 2-day Short Inca Trail to Machu Picchu, but also the 1-day Inca Trail to Machu Picchu.
+It is possible to combine the Lares trek with not only the 2-day Short Inca Trail to Machu Picchu but also the 1-day Inca Trail to Machu Picchu.
 When you combine it with the 1-day Inca Trail, the hike to Machu Picchu starts at Km104.
 You will pass magnificent archeological sites like WinayWanay and see the most spectacular views of the Machu Picchu Citadel from the unique vintage point of Sun Gate.
-A view point that only hikers of the Inca Trail get to experience.
-Your tour of Machu Picchu will be in the afternoon, with very little tourists around, giving you unobstructed views of the Citadel.
+A view that only hikers of the Inca Trail get to experience.
+Your tour of Machu Picchu will be in the afternoon, with very few tourists around, giving you unobstructed views of the Citadel.

 The 2-day Inca Trail combination is similar to the 1-day combination.
-But it has a few distinct differences, a few additions that make this a more rounded experience.
+But it has a few distinct differences, a few extras that make this a more rounded experience.
 You get to see this Majestic UNESCO World Cultural Heritage site not once, but twice.
 First in the afternoon after trekking the Inca Trail.
 After, you will take the bus to Aguas Calientes for a good night’s sleep in a hotel bed with a private bathroom.
 The next morning you wake- up well rested and clean, to catch the sunrise over this Natural Wonder of the World.
 Your 2-hour guided tour the next day will be more enjoyable.
-The extra day also gives you an opportunity to hike the extra hikes up Machu Picchu Mountain or Huayna Picchu Mountain should you so choose.
+The extra day also gives you an option to hike the extra hikes up Machu Picchu Mountain or Huayna Picchu Mountain should you so choose.
 Note: These extra hikes need to be booked well in advance.
 They sell out very quickly.